-On July 30, 2013, we entered into an employment agreement with Mr. Rongen for a period of three years.
+On July 30, 2013 we entered into an employment agreement with Mr. Rongen for a period of three years.
 Under the terms of Mr. Rongen's employment agreement, he received a signing bonus of \$150,000 and will receive a base salary of \$300,000 per year.
 In addition, Mr. Rongen will also be eligible to receive an annual bonus, which is targeted at 40% of his base salary but which may be adjusted by our Compensation Committee based on his individual performance and our performance as a whole.
 Mr. Rongen may also be eligible to receive option grants at the discretion of our Compensation Committee.
 In October 2013, Mr. Rongen received a grant of 350,000 options at an exercise price of \$0.94 per share.
 The options vest in equal monthly installments over three years from August 1, 2013.
 If we terminate Mr. Rongen's employment without cause or Mr. Rongen resigns with good reason, we are required to pay him a severance of up to twelve months of his base salary plus benefits.
 In addition, the vesting of his outstanding options will be accelerated by six months upon such termination.
-If we terminate Mr. Rongen's employment without cause during the 24 month period immediately following a change of control, we are required to pay him a severance of up to eighteen months of his base salary and his target annual bonus plus benefits.
+If we terminate Mr. Rongen's employment without cause during the 24 month period immediately following a change of control or Mr. Rongen resigns with good reason during the 24 month period immediately following a change of control, we are required to pay him a severance of up to eighteen months of his base salary and his target annual bonus plus benefits.
 In addition, his outstanding options would vest in full upon such termination.
 Mr. Rongen's employment agreement provides for an increase in base salary of \$50,000 annually, upon a future closing of an additional round of financing of at least \$15 million and the initiation of the first Phase III study of MAT9001.
 Mr. Rongen will also be subject to a customary non-disclosure agreement, pursuant to which Mr. Rongen has agreed to be subject to a non-compete during the term of his employment and for a period of eighteen months following termination of his employment.
+As part of our cost reduction measures, we have entered into a letter agreement with Mr. Rongen effective as of April 1, 2016 that provides for, among other things, a 10% reduction in base salary through December 31, 2016 and a requirement that the executive contribute 20% of the applicable premium cost for healthcare coverage under the Company's group health plan.
+The letter agreement also provides that for purposes of calculating any severance payments, the base salary will be the base salary prior to such temporary reduction and therefore the temporary reduction in base salary will not impact the amounts that would be paid to the executive if his employment was terminated.
+Effective October 1, 2016, the Board restated Mr. Rongen's salary to its level prior to the 10% reduction.